 Some taxpayers, however, may choose to itemize their deductions.
 This means subtracting certain eligible expenses and expenditures.
-The most common itemized deductions include:
+Possible deductions include those for student loan interest payments, contributions to an IRA, moving expenses and health-insurance contributions for self-employed persons.
+The most common itemized deductions also include:

-- Deduction for medical expenses that exceed 10% of AGI.
+- Deduction for medical expenses that exceed 7.5% of AGI

-Keep in mind that many taxpayers don’t itemize their deductions.
-If the standard deduction is larger than the sum of your itemized deductions (as it is for many taxpayers), you receive the standard deduction.
+Keep in mind that most taxpayers don’t itemize their deductions.
+If the standard deduction is larger than the sum of your itemized deductions (as it is for many taxpayers), you'll receive the standard deduction.

-Once you have subtracted exemptions and deductions from your adjusted gross income, you have your taxable income.
-For some taxpayers, this may be zero, which means you do not owe any income tax.
+Once you have subtracted deductions from your adjusted gross income, you have your taxable income.
+If your taxable income is zero, that means you do not owe any income tax.

 How to Calculate Federal Tax Credits

-Unlike adjustments, exemptions and deductions, which apply to your income, tax credits apply to your tax liability (which means the amount of tax that you owe).
+Unlike adjustments and deductions, which apply to your income, tax credits apply to your tax liability, which means the amount of tax that you owe.

-For example, if you calculate that you have tax liability of $1,000 (based on your taxable income and your tax bracket) and you are eligible for a tax credit of $200, that would reduce your liability to $800.
-You would only owe $800.
+For example, if you calculate that you have tax liability of $1,000 based on your taxable income and your tax bracket, and you are eligible for a tax credit of $200, that would reduce your liability to $800.
+In other words, you would only owe $800 to the federal government.

 Tax credits are only awarded in certain circumstances, however.
 Some credits are refundable, which means you can receive payment for them even if you don’t owe any income tax.
+By contrast, nonrefundable tax credits can reduce your liability no lower than zero.
 The list below describes the most common federal income tax credits.

 - The Earned Income Tax Credit is a refundable credit for taxpayers with income below a certain level.
-The credit can be up to $6,143 per year for taxpayers with three or more children, or lower amounts for taxpayers with two, one or no children.
+The 2021 credit can be up to $6,728 for taxpayers with three or more children ($6,935 for tax year 2022), or lower amounts for taxpayers with two, one or no children.

-- The Child and Dependent Care Credit is a nonrefundable credit of up to $3,000 (for one child) or $6,000 (for two or more) related to childcare expenses incurred while working or looking for work.
+- The Child and Dependent Care Credit is a nonrefundable credit of up to $4,000 for one child ($3,000 in tax year 2022) or $8,000 for two or more children ($6,000 in tax year 2022) related to childcare expenses incurred while working or looking for work.

 - The Adoption Credit is a nonrefundable credit equal to certain expenses related to the adoption of a child.

-- The American Opportunity Credit is a partially refundable credit of up to $2,500 per year for enrollment fees, tuition and course materials for the first four years of post-secondary education.
+- The American Opportunity Tax Credit is a partially refundable credit of up to $2,500 per year for enrollment fees, tuition, course materials and other qualified expenses for your first four years of post-secondary education.